-Section 20.1 Employee Insurance.
+Section 20.1.
+Employee Insurance.
 The City shall provide all Members with health insurance benefits, including dental, vision and prescription benefits, under the group insurance and benefit plans generally provided to the employees of the City, and on the same terms and conditions on which those benefits are provided to employees of the City other than those covered by other labor contracts.
+Premiums for benefit plans shall be collected bi-weekly.